 Who should use it: Basically everyone can benefit from the addition of hyaluronic acid in their skincare routine.

 A huge hit amongst beauty editors, this affordable hyaluronic acid proves that you don't have to spend a lot for a hydration boost.
-This oil-free one is enhanced with vitamin B5 to enhance performance and sinks quickly into skin to plump fine lines, deeply hydrate and smooth the surface of your complexion.
+This oil-free one includes vitamin B5 to enhance performance and sinks quickly into skin to plump fine lines, deeply hydrate, and smooth the surface of your complexion.

-Who should use it: All skin types who are looking for a great for a no-fuss cleanser and makeup remover.
+Who should use it: all skin types who are looking for a great, no-fuss cleanser and makeup remover.

-Who should use it: Anyone that wants to create a smooth base for makeup and doesn't like silicone-based primers
+Who should use it: anyone who wants to create a smooth base for makeup and doesn't like silicone-based primers